USCDI: Supporting Interoperability Requirements of the Cures Act

 How is the USCDI updated?

 The USCDI is constantly under review.
 In fact, the ONC has a process for health IT stakeholders to follow to suggest updates.
 This can mean the addition of new data classes, like those listed above, or data elements that could be added to an existing class.
-For example, in moving forward from USCDI v1 to USCDI v2, there were more than 600 data classes and elements submitted by the health IT community during the version 2 development cycle.
-The result was three new data class additions and 22 data element updates.

 The process to suggest an update includes submitting new data elements and classes to the USCDI ONDEC (ONC New Data Element and Class) Submission System.